Alexwaaaa/C-practice/README.md

 ### Programs ###
 - Program1: C program to count frequency of each character in a string.
-- Protram2: C program to take the input as a command line arguments.
+- Program2: C program to take the input as a command line arguments.
+- Program3: C program takes two strings as input and checks whether two strings are anagrams

 more info [here](Day0/Day0.md)